Tiny LLM Benchmark: Jetson Orin Nano Super 8GB

 Executive Summary

-Eight tiny non-thinking LLMs were benchmarked across all four Jetson Orin Nano Super power modes: 7W, 15W, 25W, and MAXN_SUPER.
+Eight models were benchmarked across all four Jetson Orin Nano Super power modes under llama.cpp CUDA and, for a direct backend comparison, under Ollama (matched quantizations) at all four power modes.
 Each model ran 12 combinations of prompt × generation length (20 requests per combo) at every power mode where it could load.

 Throughput winner at each mode (ctx=2048, gen=256, highest sweep point):